mreider/fritter/README.md

 cd fritter
 ```

-Modify line 20 to limit or not limit the domains allowed into your app
+Modify line 20 to change the domains limited into your app

 ```
 vim mrsurvey/config/app_config.py